Anushilan Samiti: Structure

 Anushilan Samiti and Jugantar were organised on different lines, reflecting their divergence.
 The Samiti was centrally organised, with a rigid discipline and vertical hierarchy.
 Jugantar was more loosely organised as an alliance of groups under local leaders that occasionally coordinated their actions.
 The prototype of Jugantar's organisation was Barin Ghosh's organisation set up in 1907, in the run-up to the Manicktala conspiracy.
 It sought to emulate the model of Russian revolutionaries described by Frost.
-The regulations of the central Dhaka organization of the Samiti were written down, and reproduced and summarised in government reports.
+The regulations of the central Dhaka organisation of the Samiti were written down, and reproduced and summarised in government reports.

 According to one estimate, the Dacca Anushilan Samiti at one point had 500 branches, mostly in the eastern districts of Bengal, and 20,000 members.
 Branches were opened later in the western districts, Bihar, and the United Provinces.
 Shelters for absconders were established in Assam and in two farms in Tripura.
 Organisational documents show a primary division between the two active leaders, Barin Ghosh and Upendranath Bannerjee, and the rank-and-file.
 Higher leaders such as Aurobindo were supposed to be known only to the active leaders.
 Past members of the Samiti asserted that the groups were interconnected with a vast web of secret societies throughout British India.
 However, historian Peter Heehs concluded that the links between provinces were limited to contacts between a few individuals like Aurobindo who was familiar with leaders and movements in Western India, and that relationships among the different revolutionary groups were more often competitive than co-operative.
 An internal document of circa 1908 written by Pulin Behari Das describes the division of the organisation in Bengal, which largely followed British administrative divisions.